lisa-lumos/DevOps/01-intro-to-devops.md

 # Introduction to DevOps
 In DevOps, it is not just about learning technologies and tools, it's also about integrating them together.
+It is a philosophy of combining dev & ops team at culture, practice and tool level.

 For a long time, IT industry is divided into two zones: `development` (developers, testers, build and release) and `operations` (Delivering the software and its features to the end users, like system administrators, cloud engineers).
 Over the period of time, because of Agile and other methodologies, `development has become very fast, but the operation is still slow`.
 So the software and its feature are not getting delivered as fast as it's getting developed. `DevOps solves this problem of delivery`.
 Whenever you have code and end user, you need DevOps.